Cyclone Wanda

-In January 1974 a flood occurred in Brisbane, Queensland, Australia after three weeks of continual rain.
-The Brisbane River, which runs through the heart of the city, broke its banks and flooded the surrounding areas.
-The cyclone that produced the flood also flooded surrounding cities: Ipswich, Beenleigh, and the Gold Coast.
+Tropical Cyclone Wanda was a weak but very damaging tropical cyclone that caused severe flooding in Queensland after three weeks of continuous rain.
+The system made landfall as a Category 2 Tropical Cyclone over Fraser Island, before tracking west, and causing enormous levels of rain over Brisbane and surrounding areas.The Brisbane River, which runs through the heart of the city, broke its banks and flooded the surrounding areas.
+The cyclone also flooded surrounding cities: Ipswich, Beenleigh, and the Gold Coast.

 In total, there were 16 fatalities, 300 people injured, 8,000 homes destroyed and an estimated A$980 million in damages.

-Flood waters
+13,000 properties were impacted.

+Meteorological history

+Tropical Cyclone Wanda's origins can be traced back from 20 January 1974 as a low pressure area located to the southwest of Willis Island in the wake of Tropical Cyclone Vera which had moved steadily away from the region during the previous few days.
+The low gradually developed while moving on an east-southeast track away from the Queensland coast.

+On 23 January, it veered onto a south-southwest track while gradually intensifying, and was named Wanda on 24 January.
+Wanda strengthened to a category 2 before crossing the coast just north of Double Island Point later the same day.
+Its central pressure at that time was 997 hPa.
+After crossing the coast, Wanda rapidly weakened to a tropical low, while moved towards the southwest before dissipating on January 25.

+Impact

 It had been an exceptionally wet spring, and by the end of October most of southern Queensland's river systems were nearing capacity.
 Cyclone Wanda pushed the systems to the limit, and drew the monsoonal trough southward, providing the additional rainfall to the Brisbane River, Bremer River and Stanley River catchments to produce widespread and severe flooding.
 In the early morning of 25 January heavy rain began to fall on Brisbane.
 During a 36-hour period 642 mm of rain fell on the city.
-These torrential rains were caused by Wanda, a relatively weak tropical cyclone which did not even rate as a category 1 cyclone.